List of Kentucky supplemental roads and rural secondary highways (1000–1499): KY 1315

 Kentucky Route 1315 is a 5.495 mi rural secondary highway in northwestern Shelby County and southeastern Oldham County.
 The highway begins at KY 362 (Aiken Road) west of Raymond Hill.
 KY 1315 heads north along Hanna Road and crosses a branch of Bullskin Creek on its way to the Shelby–Oldham county line, north of which the route crosses Lick Fork and Floyds Fork.
 The highway meets the eastern end of KY 1818 (East Mount Zion Road) before reaching its terminus at KY 53 south of Ballardsville.

 KY 1320

-Kentucky Route 1320 is a 10.215 mi rural secondary highway in northeastern Edmonson County.
+Kentucky Route 1320 is a 10.215 mi rural secondary highway in northern Warren County.
 The highway begins at KY 526 (Mount Olivet Road) south of Girkin.
 KY 1320 follows Girkin Road to the center of Girkin, where the route turns north onto Penns Chapel Road.
 The highway curves west through Sand Hill and reaches its northern terminus at KY 185 (Richardsville Road) just south of Anna.